illud/cronos/README.md

 ## About

-Cronos is a app that allows you to track the time playing.
+Cronos is a app that allows you to track the time playing, howlongtobeat and pc specs.

 ## Live Development